davidventuri/udacity-dand/README.md

 ### P1: Test a Perceptual Phenomenon

 Use descriptive statistics and a statistical test to analyze the Stroop effect, a classic result of experimental psychology.
 Give your readers a good intuition for the data and use statistical inference to draw a conclusion based on the results.

+### P2: Investigate a Dataset

+Choose one of Udacity's curated datasets and investigate it using NumPy and Pandas.
+Go through the entire data analysis process, starting by posing a question and finishing by sharing your findings.